+Finally we show that it is actually sufficient to demand that $\psi$ generates a 1-parametric group of automorphisms of $M$ and satisfies condition \eqref{KillingConditionU} only.

+{\lemma Let $(u,U)$ be a complete solution of Wang's equation \eqref{Wangs_equation} on a simply connected domain $M \subset \mathbb C$.
+Let the holomorphic function $\psi$ generate a 1-parametric group of conformal automorphisms $g_t$ of $M$ and satisfy condition \eqref{KillingConditionU}.
+Then condition \eqref{KillingConditionu} holds. }

+\begin{proof} Fix $t \in \mathbb R$.
+Let $u_0$ be the complete solution of Wang's equation for $U$ and $u_t$ the complete solution for $e^{-it}U$ on $M$.
+By Fact \ref{fact:uniqueness} both exist and are unique.
+As in the proof of Lemma \ref{lem:reverse_Killing}, condition \eqref{KillingConditionU} implies that the automorphism $g_t$ transforms the holomorphic cubic differential $e^{-it}U$ to $U$, and hence also $u_t$ to $u_0$.

+However, equation \eqref{Wangs_equation} is left invariant if $U$ is multiplied by a constant phase factor.
+Therefore the solutions $u_0,u_t$ actually coincide.
+It follows that $g_t$ preserves the affine metric $e^{u_0}|dz|^2$ for all $t$, and $\psi$ must be a Killing vector field.
+Condition \eqref{KillingConditionu} now follows as in the proof of Lemma \ref{lem:Killing}. \end{proof}

-In this section we expressed the property of a regular convex cone $K \subset \mathbb R^3$ to be self-associated as a set of two analytic conditions on the corresponding solution of Wang's equation \eqref{Wangs_equation}.
-Here condition \eqref{KillingConditionU} restricts the holomorphic function $U$ defining the cubic form, and condition \eqref{KillingConditionu} restricts the conformal factor $u$ defining the affine metric in isothermal coordinates.
-In the next section we shall classify the holomorphic functions $U$ which satisfy condition \eqref{KillingConditionU}, and in Section \ref{sec:solving_Wang} we find the corresponding functions $u$ satisfying \eqref{KillingConditionu}.
+In this section we expressed the property of a cone $K \subset \mathbb R^3$ to be self-associated by an analytic condition on the corresponding cubic differential $U$.
+Namely, there must exist an infinitesimal generator $\psi$ of a 1-parametric subgroup of automorphisms of the domain $M$ of $U$ such that condition \eqref{KillingConditionU} holds.
+In the next section we shall classify the holomorphic functions $U$ together with their domains $M$ which satisfy condition \eqref{KillingConditionU}.